base-org/web/apps/base-docs/docs/building-with-base/guides/onchain-generative-nfts.md

 ## Adding the LandRenderer

-Next up is the mountain part of the svg.
+Next up is the mountain part of the SVG.
 For this, you'll change the horizontal translation left to right to show a different part of the mountains for each NFT.

 ### Preparing the SVG

-Open the mountain svg in both your browser and the editor.
+Open the mountain SVG in both your browser and the editor.
 Once again, set the `viewBox` to 1024x1024 and move the `<defs>` and `<styles>` inside the top-level group (`<g>`).

 Find transform/translate values that first put the mountains so that they are at the bottom, and the left-most portion is shown, then the right-most. `transform="translate(-150,350)"` and `transform="translate(-800,350)"` are about right.